Car Repairs (Photo Credit: theservicerack on Flickr)

 We all know what that familiar reddish-brown crust means: rust.
 When iron starts to corrode, rust forms leaving behind spots and a tendency to stain whatever it touches.
 While a extended car warranty helps you care for car components and car insurance helps ensure you are covered should something happen very few car plans include rust damage in their coverage.
 So how to get rid of rust?

 Should you find rust in or on your car, be sure to take care of it quickly so as to stop the spread and help prevent damage it may cause.
+Damage that, according to www.moneyexpert.com and their truck insurance guidelines, will end up costing you in premiums if you cause an accident.
 Follow these tips for removing stains so you will give a fresh and clean start for your car or truck.
 Continue reading

 Auto Warranty: Mercury alloy wheel (Photo credit: Wikipedia)